Technical Write-Ups

 This is where I share insights from engine calibration.
 Some are personal reflections on the real-world process of remote tuning, platform integration, diagnostics, and system-level problem-solving in high-performance and motorsport builds.
 Some are more focused on the technical aspect of the craft.

 • When I started diving into tuning ECUs in 2016, I thought I had a pretty good idea of what it meant: adjust a few tables, increase power somehow, and make the car drive okay .
 Ignorantly, I assumed it was just about chasing horsepower.
 I came to a realization: engine calibration is its own trade — just like being an electrician, a machinist, or a fabricator.
 It demands a working knowledge of internal combustion engines, electrical systems, software ecosystems, diagnostic workflows, and more!
-It requires time, repetition, and exposure to hundreds of real-world edge cases — the kind of learning you only get through hands-on experience, not reading a manual.
+It requires time, repetition, and exposure to hundreds of real-world edge cases — the kind of learning you only get through hands-on experience, not only from education.

 Each platform — Syvecs, MoTeC, Life Racing, EcuTek — comes with its own workflow, quirks, limitations, and diagnostic tools.
 Each engine, drivetrain and project in general come with their or unique quirks and challenges.
 I’ve diagnosed ground faults, failing sensors, and improper crank trigger setups all on the same platform.